Partially Equivariant Reinforcement Learning in Symmetry-Breaking Environments: Partial Group-Invariance in Markov Decision Processes

 \end{corollary} Moreover, the right-hand side of Eq.~\eqnref{eq:proximity} is zero whenever, at every $(s,a)$, either $\lambda(s,a)=1$ (the gating function routes to the true MDP) or the group-invariant MDP coincides with the true MDP at $(s,a)$, that is, $R_E(s,a) = R_N(s,a)$ and $P_E(\cdot\mid s,a)=P_N(\cdot \mid s,a)$.
 Consequently, symmetric pairs contribute zero via MDP coincidence, and symmetry-breaking pairs contribute zero when $\lambda$ correctly gates to $1$.
 The proofs of Theorem~\ref{pibellman} and Corollary~\ref{cor:proximity} can be found in Appendix~\ref{app:pi-bellman-proof}.

 \emph{Intuition.} By gating the reward and transition kernels, the PI-MDP is itself a valid MDP.
 Its optimality operator satisfies the affinity identity in Eq.~\eqnref{eq:affinity}.
 Since a convex combination of $\gamma$-contraction is again a $\gamma$-contraction, $\mathcal T_H$ admits a unique fixed point $Q_H^*$.
 Corollary~\ref{cor:proximity} bounds the deviation from the true optimum: the gap $\|Q_H^* - Q_N^*\|_\infty$ is controlled by the gated mismatch term on the right-hand side of Eq.~\eqnref{eq:proximity}, scaled by $(1-\gamma)^{-1}$.
-The bound \emph{vanishes} whenever, at every $(s,a)$, either the gating function routes to the true MDP ($\lambda=1$) or the group-invariant and true MDPs coincide.
-Thus, when $\lambda$ correctly localizes symmetry-breaking, $Q_H^*$ closely tracks $Q_N^*$ while reverting to the group-invariant MDP where symmetry holds.
+When $\lambda$ correctly localizes symmetry-breaking, $Q_H^*$ closely tracks $Q_N^*$ while reverting to the group-invariant MDP where symmetry holds.
 We provide the extension of the PI-MDP to the entropy-regularized (soft) setting in Appendix~\ref{app:pimdp-soft}.

 \begin{remark}[Hard gating] All results above hold for any measurable gating function $\lambda:\mathcal S\times \mathcal A\to[0,1]$.
 When $\lambda(s,a)\in\{0,1\}$, the PI-MDP routes pointwise to $(R_E,P_E)$ on symmetric pairs and $(R_N,P_N)$ otherwise.
 In our algorithms, we adopt this hard-gating regime for simplicity and empirically more stable training (Fig.~\ref{ablation:soft_lam}). \end{remark}